marktellez/devmentor.live/src/data/musings/the-end-of-programming-ais-victory.md

   - Career
   - Industry Trends
   - Future of Programming
 excerpt: "After 27 years in software development, I'm witnessing the twilight of traditional programming careers.
-Unless you're in ML or systems programming, AI is rapidly making our profession obsolete.
-It's time for some hard truths about our industry's future."
+Unless you're in ML or systems programming, AI is rapidly making my profession obsolete.
+It's time for some hard truths about my industry's future."
 ---

 I've been writing code since 1997.
 I've weathered the dot-com crash, rode the mobile app wave, and adapted through countless framework cycles.
 But nothing in my 27-year career has shaken me like the current AI revolution.
 We're not just facing another technological shift – we're witnessing the end of programming as a viable career path for most developers.